These sticker resist art cards are unique and fun to make. Create starry nights with this quick and easy process.

-Or just as one-of-a-kind art, worthy of framing for a sweet spot on your wall.
+Or as a one-of-a-kind piece of art, worthy of framing on your wall.

 - Pen or marker

-I cut the 9×12″ watercolor paper sheets into smaller squares and rectangles, about 3×4″ each.
-Then the girls pressed the star stickers onto the watercolor paper.
+First, cut the watercolor paper sheets into smaller squares and rectangles, about 3×4″ each.
+Or you can use blank cards.

 Watch how the salt crystals begin drawing the wet watercolors to them, creating a dappled effect.

-I used a fine black Sharpie to make a border around the artwork and, for Daphne’s cards, added the artist’s name and date.
-Maia wrote messages and drew on the front of hers.
+If you’d like, you can use a marker or pen to make a border around the artwork and add the artist’s name and date.
 And, of course, add your message on the inside.

 More Ideas for Handmade Christmas Cards

 - How to Make Handmade Christmas Cards with Styrofoam Printing

 - How to Make a Christmas Craft Card with Washi Tape